 Is one day in Kanazawa enough?

-Yes.
-One day in Kanazawa is enough to see the highlights, especially if you follow a route that makes sense.
-You can comfortably fit in Omicho Market, Nagamachi Samurai District (including a samurai house), Kenrokuen Garden, Kanazawa Castle Park (outside), plus Kazuemachi and Higashi Chaya District in a single day.
+Yep, one day in Kanazawa is genuinely enough to see the highlights, as long as you follow a sensible route.
+Done right, you can comfortably fit in Omicho Market, Nagamachi Samurai District (including a samurai house), Kenrokuen Garden, Kanazawa Castle Park from the outside, plus the Kazuemachi and Higashi Chaya geisha districts.

 Is Kanazawa walkable?